 The path is infinitely rewarding, and also infinitely challenging.

-In this weekend retreat, Elizabeth Mattis Namgyel addresses the meaning and practice of the way of bodhicitta, which she calls, at its heart, a dedication to burn with love in an unfixable world.
+In this evening talk, Elizabeth Mattis Namgyel addresses the meaning and practice of the way of bodhicitta, which she calls, at its heart, a dedication to burn with love in an unfixable world.

 Working with our experience.

 We live in a world where everything we experience arises, plays out, and falls away in an infinite web of dependent relationships.
 The world is infinitely big, and though we can never grasp it, this path asks of us to have an equally big mind.

 Our greatest challenge as practitioners is to avoid solidifying and reducing our world.
 We tend to do this by falling into the twin traps of trying to “fix” the suffering we encounter, on the one hand, or giving in to despair and numbness at that suffering, on the other.

 The way to meet this challenge is to act in the knowledge that because “everything leans,” everything we do matters.
 Because of these reverberating effects, to be effective practitioners of open heart we need to move through life with special effort and special care.